The Met Origins

 The collection already knows where it came from.

 The Met catalog holds 450,283 objects.
 Conventional ways of finding things, by department, medium, or keyword, work well when you already know what you are looking for.
 They are designed for retrieval.
-They are
+They are not designed for getting an intuitive sense of the collection itself.

 Spatial encoding offers a different kind of access.
 Placing each object on a map turns the collection into something the eye can scan.
 Patterns that would take hours to derive from a database (where the heaviest concentrations sit, where the gaps are, how the center of gravity shifts across time) become visible at a glance.

-Met Origins is built as an exploration-first interface.
+The Met Origins is built as an exploration-first interface.
 Its purpose is not to help users find a specific object faster but to help them ask better questions of the collection as a whole.

 From text fields to a spinning globe.